Pithos: Storage

 A study done in 2003 by John Younger used a computer program, "vase", to calculate the maximum capacity of an LM I pithos, catalog number ZA Zb 3.
 The program required the drawing of a profile on the computer screen and the entry of a parameter—Younger used height—which in this case was 1.7 m.
-"Vase" computed 996 liter, which is slightly too great, because it was based on external dimensions.
+"Vase" computed 996 liters, which is slightly too great, because it was based on external dimensions.

 At the density of pure water, 1 kg per litre, the contents of a full pithos would weigh about a tonne.
 Moreover, the pithos selected was not among the largest.
-On similar studies of some other pithoi mentioned by Ventris and Chadwick, he obtained volumes such as 1430.5 liter, 1377.5 liter, 1334.7 liter, and so on, with full weights in excess of two tons.
+On similar studies of some other pithoi mentioned by Ventris and Chadwick, he obtained volumes such as 1430.5 liters, 1377.5 liters, 1334.7 liters, and so on, with full weights in excess of two tons.
 Dry goods would be much less dense, but even half the density, a weight of about a ton, is far beyond any handling operations by individuals, or teams of individuals, who could not obtain a purchase in sufficient numbers in the space around the jar to effect even a simple lift.

 From the physical point of view, at least for these multi-ton pithoi, J. L. Stokes' view that they were "unmoveable furniture, being in general, either wholly or partially sunk in the ground", is most likely accurate.
 Currently at Knossos some empty pithoi have been placed standing in passageways, such as those of the storerooms.
 This is a convention of display.
 Apart from the fact that they would seriously have impeded the dimly-lit corridors, there would have been no way to access them except by scaffold.
 They must have been originally placed in the pits of the storerooms, except possibly for the smaller and more easily accessed ones.
 There is also a question of stability.
 Only some were of a stable barrel-shape.

 If the large pithoi were sunk into the floor in the storage rooms, as the archaeological evidence indicates they were, their weight and bulk raise a question of how they were brought there.
 Handling of a full pithos except by extensive apparatus of tracks and cranes, of which there is no evidence, is unlikely.
 They were perhaps brought in empty, set in place, and then filled from smaller pithoi with some of the numerous bucket-type pottery.